-Going back to the school and work routine after the summer holidays can be both exciting and exhausting.
-Dinner can easily become an afterthought during this busy transition time, but it’s important to keep your energy up!
+Dinner can easily become an afterthought during busy times, but it’s important to keep your energy up!
 Skip the drive-thru and try these tips to speed up your weeknight dinner prep time:

 #1 Take the guesswork out of dinner